 Wisconsin trout fishingTrout stream classifications

 The DNR uses three categories to classify the different types of trout streams throughout the state.
-These are evident in Wisconsin Trout Streams, which provides a comprehensive list of trout streams throughout the state, and in a set of trout stream maps covering the majority of Wisconsin.
+These are evident in Wisconsin Trout Stream Maps, which provides a comprehensive list of trout streams throughout the state, and in a set of trout stream maps covering the majority of Wisconsin.
 Efforts have been made to list all trout streams in the State of Wisconsin, but it is recognized that this listing in not exhaustive.

 The trout stream classifications are as follows:

 High quality trout waters that have sufficient natural reproduction to sustain populations of wild trout, at or near carry capacity.
 Consequently, streams in this category require no stocking of hatchery trout.
 These streams or stream sections are often small and may contain small or slow-growing trout, especially in the headwaters.

 There are 5,400 miles of Class 1 trout streams in Wisconsin and they comprise 41% of Wisconsin's total trout stream mileage.

 Streams in this classification may have some natural reproduction, but not enough to utilize available food and space.
 Therefore, stocking is required to maintain a desirable sport fishery.
 These streams have good survival and carryover of adult trout, often producing some fish larger than average size.